Best AI tools for retrieval augmented generation (RAG)

 - Nvidia NeMo: NeMo Guardrails is an open-source toolkit for easily adding programmable guardrails to LLM-based conversational systems.

-How do I hire a team to build RAG for LLMs?
+How do I hire a team to build RAG applications for LLMs?

 To build RAG with the latest, cost-effective tech stack you need AI experts.
 Hiring internally could take 6-18 months but you need to start building AI solutions, not next year.
 That’s why Codingscape exists.